IntersectMBO/plutus/doc/docusaurus/docs/working-with-scripts/script-purposes.md

 A staking credential can contain either a public key hash or a script hash.
 To withdraw rewards from a reward account corresponding to a staking credential that contains a script hash, the script with that particular hash must be included in the transaction, and is executed to validate the withdrawal.

-For example, such a script may check that any withdrawal must not take more than 10 Ada at a time, and that any withdrawal must be deposited into one of the allowed addresses.
+The script might set conditions on reward distribution, such as ensuring that any withdrawal are deposited into one of the designated addresses.

 ## Certifying

-A certifying script validates one of the following actions a transaction attempts to make: (1) registering a staking credential, and in doing so, creating a reward account associated with the staking credential; (2) de-registering a staking credential, and in doing so, terminating the reward account; (3) delegating a staking credential to a particular delegatee.
+A certifying script can validate a number of certificate-related transactions, such as: (1) registering a staking credential, and in doing so, creating a reward account associated with the staking credential; (2) de-registering a staking credential, and in doing so, terminating the reward account; (3) delegating a staking credential to a particular delegatee.

-In all three cases, if the staking credential in question contains a script hash (as opposed to a public key hash), the script with that hash must be included in the transaction, and is executed to validate the action.
+In all these cases, if the staking credential in question contains a script hash (as opposed to a public key hash), the script with that hash must be included in the transaction, and is executed to validate the action.

 Such a script may, for instance, check that certain signatures be provided for registration, de-registration and delegation, or that the delegatee must be among the allowed delegatees.

 ## Voting

-A voting script validates votes cast by a DRep or a constitutional committee member in a transaction.
+A voting script validates votes cast by a Delegated Representative (DRep) or a constitutional committee member (CCM) in a transaction.
-A DRep or a constitution committee member can be associated with a script hash.
+A DRep or a CCM can be associated with a script hash.
 If a transaction contains one or more votes from a DRep or a constitution committee member associated with a script hash, the script with that hash must be included in the transaction, and is executed to approve or reject the vote.

 ## Proposing